Blossom (The Powerpuff Girls): In The Powerpuff Girls (1998–2005)

-In the 1998 series, Blossom (voiced by Cathy Cavadini) is the "commander and leader" of the Powerpuff Girls and a regular student at Pokey Oaks kindergarten.
+In the 1998 series, Blossom (voiced by Cathy Cavadini) is the "commander and leader" of the Powerpuff Girls and a regular student at Pokey Oaks Kindergarten.
 She is the smartest and most logical of the trio, coming up with most of their battle plans, and is depicted as a natural born tactician.
 While mentally the most mature, composed, and level-headed, she also has tendencies towards fussiness, vanity, overanalysis, and can be annoyingly overbearing towards Buttercup and Bubbles.
 As the leader, she often mediates between the two but frequently rivals with Buttercup due to their contrasting natures.
 Nevertheless, she loves her sisters dearly, but will lecture them on certain occasions.
 Creator Craig McCracken described her as "bookish, methodical and maternal".

 Blossom is not exempt from committing certain reprehensible acts, however in the few instances she does something wrong (such as stealing golf clubs to give the Professor for Father's Day) she is quick to own up to her wrongdoing.
 In her spare time, Blossom enjoys reading and academic pursuits, although like most children her age, also enjoys video games, cartoons, comic books, playing outside, and watching other superheroes.
 While not as inherently girly as Bubbles, Blossom makes beauty a point of emphasis, especially in taking care of her hair, which is a source of pride.

 In Powerpuff Girls Z

-In Powerpuff Girls Z, the magical girl version of Blossom is named Momoko Akatsumi (赤堤 ももこ, Akatsumi Momoko) / Hyper Blossom (ハイパー・ブロッサム Haipā Burossamu) in the original Japanese version, while being called Blossom in the English dubbed version.
+In Powerpuff Girls Z, the magical girl version of Blossom is named Momoko Akatsutsumi (赤堤 ももこ, Akatsutsumi Momoko) / Hyper Blossom (ハイパー・ブロッサム Haipā Burossamu) in the original Japanese version, while being called Blossom in the English dubbed version.
 She is a 13-year-old middle schooler and a member of the Powerpuff Girls Z, where she is no longer a creation of Professor Utonium and her link to Bubbles and Buttercup is rather circumstantial.
 She uses a yo-yo as her signature weapon and, like the original Blossom, is the self-proclaimed leader of the team.
 However, she is extremely ditzy and tends to hyperfixate on the boys she crushes on.

 Blossom also has a strong appetite for sweets and can get very cranky when she doesn't eat them for a long time.
 Although often distracted and has been known to whine, Blossom tries her best to protect New Townsville, lead the girls, and help her friends regardless of her situation.
 She can be very clever and crafty when needed, usually being the first to come up with a plan to trick or defeat a monster that the girls are having trouble with.
-She has a younger sister named Kasey.
+She has a younger sister named Kuriko Akatsutsumi (赤堤 くりこ, Akatsutsumi Kuriko) in the original Japanese version, while being called Kasey in the English dubbed version.